 Okay, I have a confession to make.
 I am a French fry addict.
 This is hard because it can be so hard to find safe French Fries.
-How many times have you gone to a restaurant, only to find out their fryer is shared.
-A shared fryer means gluten foods are fried in the same fryer with gluten free food.
+How many times have you gone to a restaurant, only to find out their fryer is shared?
+A shared fryer means gluten foods are fried in the same fryer as gluten free food.
 That is super bad if you are sensitive to gluten like me.

-What is a poor French fry loving person to do?
+What is a poor French fry-loving person to do?
 Make your own oven fries!
 It is so easy to get crispy, delicious perfect French fries baked in your oven.

 French fries are not just for a side dish anymore.
 French fried potatoes make incredible appetizers.
 Just serve some up for your next party.
 I bet the whole bowl of French fries gets eaten first!